salsal97/birthday-bingo/README.md

 3. Populate [this](data/songs.txt) file <br/>
     a. put the json array under `data1` <br/>
-    b. the number of rows and columns in the bingo grid under `N1` (For this version, number of rows = number of columns)<br/>
+    b. the number of columns in the bingo grid under `N1` <br/>
+    c. the number of rows in the bingo grid under `M1` <br/>
-    c. put the number of wrong guesses you would like to allow before the person is asked if they want to give up under `wrong_guess_max1`<br/>
+    d. put the number of wrong guesses you would like to allow before the person is asked if they want to give up under `wrong_guess_max1`<br/>
-    d.
+    e.
 OPTIONAL: If you would like to change the theme of the website, tackle [this](data/songs.css) file.
+    f.
+OPTIONAL: If you are interested, you can also change values in the self explanatory fields `wrong_guess_color`, `correct_guess_color`, `specific_instructions1`

 4. [Configure a prize!](#Configuring-the-prize)